fabiano/dotfiles/README.md

 ## Windows 10/11

-- Install 1Password and enable the SSH agent
+- Generate a new SSH key and add to the GitHub account
 - Install winget

 ```powershell